Florida State University’s Friends of Dance and Allies4Art Present…

 The Paint Around Gala & Auction is a biennial event benefitting the students of Art, Art Education and Dance at Florida State University.
 The event highlights our outstanding artistic resources for a night of unique entertainment.
 This year’s gala will be held on Saturday, March 4 at 7:00 PM at the LEED-certified William Johnston Building.
 All proceeds from the evening will help to fund student scholarships and travel grants for research and conferences.

-Sponsorships are available, starting at just $250 and include a VIP reception with the artists, reserved parking and reserved seating.
-Individual tickets are $75.
+Tickets for the event may purchased at tickets.fsu.edu.
+Sponsorships are also available, starting at just $250 and include a VIP reception with the artists, reserved parking and reserved seating.
 Contact Events & Outreach Coordinator Bobbie Fernandez at (850) 645-8283 or email@example.com for details.

 MARINA BROWN is a figurative watercolorist and portrait painter who uses her background in dance and music, as well as inspiration from her travels, to create works filled with movement and life.
 Fascinated with the color of skin, the structure of the human form and the rhythms that can be evoked only by watercolor, her paintings retain a lightness not found in other mediums.
 Each painting tells a short story, which seems appropriate given that Brown is also an author and novelist.
 Brown has exhibited her work in juried competitions across Florida, writes for Tallahassee Magazine and is a Board member for FSU Friends of Dance.